afterimagedesigns/wp-bootstrap-starter/readme.txt

 == Changelog ==

+= 3.3.2 - October 08, 2019 =
+* Update the CDN feature on the theme customizer
+* Make the CDN option on the customizer to only one setting
+* Update the CDN link to jsDeliver
+* Add prefetch loading on the jsDeliver scripts and stylesheet

 = 3.3.1 - September 15, 2019 =
 * Add new feature on the theme customizer
 * Add an option on the theme customizer for the Bootstrap and Fontawesome to run on their respective CDN